Superconvergence of differential structure for finite element methods on perturbed surface meshes

 \section{Geometric setting and counter examples}

-We specify some of the geometrical objectives and notations involved in the paper at the beginning of this section.
-Then we provide a counter example to show the superconvergence is not guaranteed under general $\mathcal{O}(h^2)$ vertex conditions, which motivates the research in this paper.
+We start this section by specifying some of the geometrical notations which are frequently referred in the paper.
+Then we provide a counter example to show that the superconvergence of gradient recovery is not guaranteed under general $\mathcal{O}(h^2)$ perturbation of vertices.